-Chapter Title Contents Page 1 Introduction, Summary and Explanation This Chapter sets out an overview of the Council's Constitution including details of how the Council works, how decisions are made and where you can find out information about it.
+Chapter Title Contents 1 Introduction, Summary and Explanation This Chapter sets out an overview of the Council's Constitution including details of how the Council works, how decisions are made and where you can find out information about it.
 It also details the rights of members of the public and how to take part in Council decision making.
-6 2 Responsibility for Functions Decisions within the Council can be made either by elected Councillors or by officers.
+2 Responsibility for Functions Decisions within the Council can be made either by elected Councillors or by officers.
 This Chapter sets out the way in which responsibility for decision making has been allocated.
-It is divided as follows: 19 1.
-Introduction 20 2.
-How the Council takes decisions 25 Decisions which may be taken either by Council or Executive ("Local Choice") 30 4.
-How the Executive takes decisions 34 5.
-How Committees take decisions 41 6.
-Decisions taken by Officers 85 3 Procedure Rules This Chapter sets out the rules which the Council will follow when making decisions.
-It is divided as follows: 116 Council Procedure Rules: These set out how meetings of the Council and most Committees and Sub- Committees will be conducted and explain how members of the public can ask questions.
-117 Executive Procedure Rules: These explain how the Executive makes decisions.
-137 Access to Information Procedure Rules: These set out how information can be obtained in relation to meetings.
-143 4.
-Budget and Policy Framework
+It is divided as follows: 1.
+Introduction 2.
+How the Council takes decisions 3.
+Decisions which may be taken either by Council or Executive ("Local Choice") 4.
+How the Executive takes decisions 5.
+How Committees take decisions 6.
+Decisions taken by Officers 3 Procedure Rules This Chapter sets out the rules which the Council will follow when making decisions.
+It is divided as follows: 1.
+Council Procedure Rules: These set out how meetings of the Council and most Committees and Sub- Committees will be conducted and explain how members of the public can ask questions.
+2. Executive Procedure Rules: These explain how the Executive makes decisions.
+3. Access to Information Procedure Rules: These set out how information can be obtained in relation to meetings.
+4. Budget and Policy Framework

-Chapter Title Contents Page Procedure Rules: These are the rules around how the budget will be developed each year and set out the policies that will be followed when making decisions.
-157 Overview and Scrutiny Procedure Rules: The Council has to have a means of scrutinising Executive decisions.
-164 Finance Procedure Rules (FPRs): the framework for managing the Council's finances.
-172 Contract Procedure Rules (CPRs): These set out how goods, works and services are obtained.
-211 8.
-Employment Procedure Rules: The Council has to follow particular procedures for appointing Chief Officers and for dismissal of Designated Statutory Officers 230 4 Codes and Protocols This Chapter sets out codes and protocols covering Councillor and Officer conduct, including: 236 1.
-Councillor Code of Conduct 237 2.
-Officer Code of Conduct 238 247 3.
-Councillor/Officer Protocol 247 LLG Planning Code of Conduct for Councillors 200 5 Members' Allowance Scheme This is the list of allowances which Councillors may claim for carrying out their duties.
-257 6 Glossary The Glossary explains some of the key terms used throughout this document.
-261 7 List of associated documents This is a list of other relevant documents that support this Constitution, with links to access electronically.
-270
+Chapter Title Contents Procedure Rules: These are the rules around how the budget will be developed each year and set out the policies that will be followed when making decisions.
+5. Overview and Scrutiny Procedure Rules: The Council has to have a means of scrutinising Executive decisions.
+Finance Procedure Rules (FPRs): the framework for managing the Council's finances.
+Contract Procedure Rules (CPRs): These set out how goods, works and services are obtained.
+8. Employment Procedure Rules: The Council has to follow particular procedures for appointing Chief Officers and for dismissal of Designated Statutory Officers 4 Codes and Protocols This Chapter sets out codes and protocols covering Councillor and Officer conduct, including: Councillor Code of Conduct 2.
+Officer Code of Conduct 3.
+Councillor/ Officer Protocol 4.
+LLG Planning Code of Good Practice for Councillors 5.
+LLG Monitoring Officer Protocol 5 Members' Allowance Scheme This is the list of allowances which Councillors may claim for carrying out their duties.
+6 Glossary The Glossary explains some of the key terms used throughout this document.

-Chapter apter Title Contents Page 8 Management Structure A diagram showing the Council's Senior Management Structure.
-271
+Chapter Title Contents 7 List of associated documents This is a list of other relevant documents that support this Constitution, with links to access electronically.
+8 Management Structure A diagram showing the Council's Senior Management Structure.